-Why did Lavan connect Yakov's stealing his gods with his desire to go home?
+Why did Lavan connect Yaakov's stealing his gods with his desire to go home?

-Seforno: He meant that Yakov' decision to go home was no reason to steal his gods.
+Seforno: He meant that Yaakov's decision to go home was no reason to steal his gods.

 Tosfos ha'Shalem (1, citing R. Efrayim): You went during the day and at night.
 1 You are covered with silver on the inside and outside, and you are eager to bring it to your father's house.

 Penei David (11): "Haloch" implies going with counsel.
 The double expression teaches that you asked my daughters, and they agreed.